prometheus/test-infra/prombench/manifests/prombench/README.md

 ## Prombench Benchmark Scenario Configuration

+> NOTE(bwplotka): This is a `metadata-wal-records` custom scenario.
+Both Prometheus-es have enabled metadata-wal-records feature.
+>
+> Goals:
+> * Learn the efficiency of metadata-wal-records feature.
+>
+> Changes:
+> * Both Prometheus-es have enabled metadata-wal-records feature.

 This directory contains resources that are applied (and cleaned) on every benchmark request via `infra` CLI using [`make deploy`](../../Makefile) and cleaned using [`make clean`](../../Makefile).